withertech/SteamScraper/README.md

 NOTE!
 From Ubuntu 21.04 and forward the `qt5-default` metapackage no longer exists.
 You will instead have to do `sudo apt install build-essential qtbase5-dev qt5-qmake qtbase5-dev-tools` which installs the same as the above command.

 #### macOS
-Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
+Steamscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
 But with the help of HoraceAndTheSpider and abritinthebay here's the commands needed to install the Qt5 and other prerequisites:
 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 $ brew install gnu-tar --with-default-names